arxis-io/eCatalog/README.md

-# eCat
+# eCatalog

-Docs and examples for the eCat specification, a catalog standard for furniture and living sectors
+Docs and examples for the eCat/LTX specification, a catalog standard for furniture and living sector.